MPins/lightning-nodenamer/README.md

 The grafana json file that exports the dashboard you can see [here](https://pins.grafana.net/public-dashboards/478199ff803c44138feb1439908e891f) is found on the main folder of the project with the name (lightning-nodenamer-1713831489156.json)

+# Feature bits fingerprint file

+Additionaly the file nodenamer-unknown-fingerprints.txt is generated.
+It contains the unknown fingerprints and the reason to generate it is helping to identify new fingerprints during the use of nodenamer.